 For many years, the most requested flashlight/torch feature by light painting photographers was for a flashlight with both adjustable strobe frequency/speed and strobe brightness.
 Light Painting tool manufacturer Light Painting Paradise (LPP) answered this requirement in 2020 with the LightPainter – Ryu’s Lightworks Edition flashlight (based on a custom built light from Ryu's Lightworks).
-Since production of the original LightPainter ended in 2023, LPP have been planning the LightPainter V2, which has now entered production in 2024.
+Since production of the original LightPainter ended in 2023, LPP have been planning the LightPainter V2, which entered production in 2024.

 Disclaimer

-LightPainter V2 Kits 20% off pre-sale!
+LightPainter V2 Kits 15% off !

 The official name is the rather lengthy Light Painting Paradise LightPainter - Ryu's Lightworks V2.
 During this review I'll refer to the light as the LightPainter V2.
 Light painters are likely to refer to the light as the Ryu's V2.